vikasnaik880/elitmus/README.md

 # elitmus
 TREASURE HUNT GAME

-1.The game has a sign-in option where users can enter with username and password to login.
+1.The game has a sign-in option where users can enter with username and password to login. username: admin, password: password

 2.Once the user is logged in, they are redirected to the home page which has a "Play" button, an "Instructions" button, and an "Exit" button.
 Clicking the "Play" button takes the user to a page with a series of hint boxes.